Tools for success guides

 Tools for success guides: doing the right things and doing them right

 Our Tools for success series of guides cover seven fundamental areas of organisational capacity that are key to your charity's success and long-term sustainability.
-The related self-assessment toolkit helps you identify the areas you need to prioritise for action.
+The related self-assessment toolkit helps you identify the areas you need to prioritise for action, and the impact assessment guide will help you gauge the effect created by your organisation.

 - Compliance guide: Are we legal?